 Yarn is usually removed from the spinning wheel bobbin or drop spindle and wound onto a niddy noddy.
 This tool allows it to be formed into a skein, which is usually twisted to wrap it up as a hank so it looks nice.
 Skeins are good to dye yarn or pre-wash it.

-A swift expands to hold an untwisted hank or skein.
+A swift expands to hold an untwisted hank or skein of yarn.
 From the swift, you can quickly and easily wind yarn onto the bobbins for weaving shuttles or into a ball for knitting, crocheting, or whatever.

 When you do knit or crochet work, it's best to have yarn pulling from the center of a ball so it doesn't roll around.

 To use a ball winder, simply lay the yarn in the slit in the center spoke and then start turning the crank.

 It's also nice to have a single ply yarn in ball form when you're ready to ply.
 You can easily double ply from one ball by taking both ends from the center and outside

 As a skein or a ball, your handspun yarn looks professionally packaged!